Chapter IV: High School Housing Policies

 Note: No room changes will be made during the first two weeks of Fall term.
 Also, unauthorized room changes will result in a Community Standards Infraction, a $25 fine and the immediate moving of the student back into the originally assigned space.

 The High School Life Staff conducts a visual inspection of each room on a bi-weekly basis.
 Should a student fail inspection, another room inspection will be held within 24 hours to verify that all unsatisfactory conditions have been corrected.
-Three fails during a semester will result in an infraction.
 The following conditions are checked during room inspection:

 - Dirt, dust, and/or cobwebs on floor, walls, ceiling, furniture, etc.